sungnga/react-ecommerce/react-frontend/README.md

     ```
   - Go to Braintree Sandbox webpage, make sure PayPay payment method is enabled.
 Find this under Processing Options in settings
   - Next, while the payment is processing, we want to show some kind of loading to the user
-    - Create a loading state, and initalize its value to false by default
+    - Create a loading state, and initialize its value to false by default
       - `const [data, setData] = useState({ loading: false })`
     - In the buy() method,
       - when the 'Pay' button is clicked, set the loading state to true